Children's Book Suggestions | Native American Heritage Month

 Paper Book

 What if a school's mascot is seen as racist, but not by everyone?
 In this compelling middle-grade novel in verse, two best-selling BIPOC authors tackle this hot-button issue.
-In Rye, Virginia, just outside Washington, DC, people work hard, kids go to school, and football is big...
+A perfect book for future changemakers and activists seeking contemporary stories about systematic racism and...

 Five students, including a girl of Cherokee descent, represent the many voices disagreeing over the status of their school's mascot.
 (Young Teen Fiction, Grades 5-7)